marzhall/kyuu/readme.md

 # Honorable mentions:

-[Kvik](https://github.com/okvik) has created another fs-exposed message queue here: https://git.sr.ht/~kvik/mq There's also additional documentation, features, and utilites, as well as a convenient `pin` utility for using queues to record and persist shell sessions.
+[Kvik](https://github.com/okvik) has created another fs-exposed message queue here: https://git.sr.ht/~kvik/mq

+There's additional documentation, features, and utilites, as well as a convenient `pin` utility for using queues to record and persist shell sessions.
 Check it out!

 *kyuu's name is cuter tho*